 Cycling

 Barcelona is a bike-friendly city with dedicated bike lanes.
 Cycling is a great way to explore the city, especially along the beach or through parks like Ciutadella Park.
-Bike Rental Barcelona is a recommended company to borrow bikes from.
-I’ve cycled in Barcelona before and I’d definitely recommend cycling as a great way to see Barcelona with teens.
+I’ve cycled in Barcelona before and I’d recommend cycling as a great way to see Barcelona with teens.

 Walking